Trump administration revokes transgender health protection

 More than 1.5 million Americans identify as transgender, according to the Williams Institute, a think tank focusing on LGBT policy at the UCLA School of Law.
 A bigger number — 4.5% of the population— identify as lesbian, gay, bisexual or transgender, according to Gallup.

-“The changes to this rule could further harm transgender people’s health care access at a time when they face serious challenges related to COVID-19,” said Jody Herman, a public policy expert at the Williams Institute.

-But Roger Severino, head of the Health and Human Services Department unit that enforces civil rights laws, said transgender people continue to be protected by other statutes that bar discrimination in health care on account of race, color, national origin, age, disability and other factors.
+Roger Severino, head of the HHS unit that enforces civil rights laws, said transgender people continue to be protected by other statutes that bar discrimination in health care on account of race, color, national origin, age, disability and other factors.

-“HHS respects the dignity of every human being,” Severino said.
-“We are unwavering in our commitment to enforcing civil rights in health care.”
+“Everyone deserves to be treated with respect and according to the law,” said Severino.
+“Our dedication to our civil rights laws is as strong as ever.”
+He cited recent actions to safeguard access to treatment for disabled people in the coronavirus pandemic.

 For the Trump administration it’s the latest in a series of steps to revoke newly won protections for LGBTQ people in areas ranging from the military to housing and education.